 But the seeds of the Prohibition movement locally stretched back decades into the 1890s and the Women’s Christian Temperance Movement.
 This movement, paired with the ability of Texas counties to decide rules about liquor at a local level, resulted in multiple votes, parades, rallies and other demonstrations in Bryan in the early 20th century in an effort to ban liquor and associated saloons from the community.

 Interestingly enough, it doesn’t appear that these local attempts to ban liquor at the county level ever got enough votes until the state and national breakthrough in 1919.

 Merchants who specialized in liquor sales moved into other areas of commerce.
-Some just expanded into full on grocery or dry goods stores.
-Sure, saloons may have closed, but we all know that just closing a saloon, didn’t stop people from drinking.
+Some just expanded into full grocery or dry goods stores.
+Sure, saloons may have closed, but we all know that closing a saloon didn’t stop people from drinking.
 Prohibition was notoriously difficult to enforce.
 This was the era of the speakeasy and the bootlegger.
 The 1920s were called “The Roaring 20s” for a reason.

 1920s: Prosperity and poverty rolled into one

 Dawn of the 20s: Downtown Bryan was taking on a shape that is very familiar to us today, and it would continue to do so over the next decade.

 “The Promised Land” for some, but not all

 The 1920s saw the creation of many of the most recognizable locations in modern-day Bryan.
 The iconic Sue Haswell Memorial Park took shape, the LaSalle Hotel was constructed on Main Street, and ground was broken on a new City Hall on E. 27th Street.

 1919-1925: Streetlights begin to be installed in residential areas.